 Where do Bilbies live?

 Bilbies are generalist animals and were once found across 70% of Australia.
-Today they're restricted to the Tanami Desert of the Northern Territory, the Gibson, Little and Great Sandy Deserts, the Pilbara and Kimberley regions of Western Australia, and the Mitchell Grasslands of southwest Queensland.
+Today they're restricted to around 15% – the Tanami Desert of the Northern Territory, the Gibson, Little and Great Sandy Deserts, the Pilbara and Kimberley regions of Western Australia, and the Mitchell Grasslands of southwest Queensland.

 While feeding, Bilbies ingest large amounts of dirt or sand, which characterise their droppings.
 They don’t need to drink water as they get enough moisture from their food.
 This characteristic contributes to their success in arid regions.
 Nevertheless, Bilbies are extremely adaptive, and have lived in a range of habitats throughout Australia.